| |

 Les Brown and his band of Renown, Stan Getz and Eubie

 Blake.
-Advice from Hezzie, band leader of the Hoozier
+Advice from Hezzie, band leader of the Hoosier

 Hot Shots and performing with Mousie Garner from Spike